• Common Violations in Hazardous Waste Management

 Chemical waste management is a crucial part of manufacturing and industrial processes in Houston, TX.
 When chemicals are reused or repurposed rather than being sent to landfills, we can reduce our environmental footprint, save money, and prevent chemicals from going to waste.
 During the chemical repurposing process, chemical materials are evaluated for volume, safety, and viability to determine if they qualify for possible reuse.
 Excel Industrial Group can facilitate this process by analyzing your chemical and industrial waste, telling you how it can be repurposed, and connecting you with the right buyers or chemical traders.
 We will then safely remove and transport your chemicals to the new owner.

-Chemical Repurposing Infographics by Excel Industrial Group in Houston
+Chemical repurposing infographics by Excel Industrial Group in Houston, TX

 What Is Chemical Waste?